Tylemagne/Pad/README.md

 Goals for Pad
 ======
+* Secure - No accounts.
+No bullshit.
+Just open to a clean slate and let people create a new Pad.
+If they want to cloudify their files, they can easily stick the folder in their own Dropbox, Drive, or network disk.
 * Interlinkable - A core feature will be the ability to create and make clickable Wiki-like links to any number of pages within a single Pad.
 * Customizable - Night and day mode.
 Resizable.
 Fullscreen mode to accommodate any usage scenario.
 * Simple - Accomplishing something should take as few keystrokes and clicks as possible.
 No more than 2 non-standard hotkeys should need to be memorized.